seppmail/SEPPmail365/Readme.md

 their SEPPmail appliance with Exchange Online.

 Integration with Exchange Online requires the configuration of an inbound and
-outbound connector, to route mails from Exchange Online to the appliance and
+outbound connector to route mails from Exchange Online to the appliance and
 vice versa, as well as transport rules for necessary mail flow control.

 This module provides means to create and update connectors, rules, and
 backing up existing configuration, as well as generating a report about the
-current state of the exchange online environment.
+current state of the Exchange Online environment.

 ## GENERAL NOTE
 Please note that Exchange Online is a relatively fast paced environment and